rHermes/hage/README.md

     - Maybe look into this when it becomes more of a problem.
 - Implement support for https://en.cppreference.com/w/cpp/utility/source_location
 - Implement a global logger
+- Rework rotating file sink
+  - This is way too complex for what it does, overengineered.
+  - Let's just go for an enum or maybe even two base classes.
+  - Support infinite backlog?
+- Split this repo, into it's own self contained repository.
+  - Make it more clear and targed
+  - Will inspire actual usage.